 In denying Navient’s motion to dismiss those allegations, Judge Pantle ruled that the case can proceed because the allegations were sufficient to show that “Navient clearly knew that [the] payment and allocation system was problematic” because, for example, “each year Navient receives thousands of complaints and inquiries relating to payment misapplication or misallocation that are escalated beyond a first-level customer service representative.”
 (Order at 45, citing Compl. at para 332).
 Additionally, Judge Pantle ruled that Navient’s own representative acknowledged repeated errors that occurred month after month but offered no solutions.
 (Order at 45-6, citing Compl. at para 347).
 Yet, despite these numerous complaints, Navient has failed to put in place appropriate procedures and processes to address or prevent such issues.
 (Order at 46, citing Compl. at para 326).
 These allegations are sufficient to state a claim under the ICFA against Navient, according to Judge Pantle.

-Attorney Antonio DeBlasio has been selected by Super Lawyers® for Business Litigation in 2008 and in each year from 2014 through 2020.
+Attorney Antonio DeBlasio has been selected by Super Lawyers® for Business Litigation in 2008 and in each year from 2014 through 2024.
 Only 5% of attorneys receive this distinction.
-DeBlasio & Gower’s attorneys have over 35 years of combined experience representing businesses, individuals and estates in Illinois.

-The attorneys at DeBlasio & Gower LLC have experience handling lawsuits against Navient and understand the emotional toll on consumers who have to repeatedly follow up to address errors on the student loan accounts.
+The attorneys at DeBlasio Law Group have experience handling lawsuits against Navient and understand the emotional toll on consumers who have to repeatedly follow up to address errors on the student loan accounts.
 Contact one of our attorneys to discuss whether you have a case.
-You may contact us at (630) 561-1123.
+You may contact us at (630) 560-1123.

 This blog post was co-authored by Casey Delury; Pre-law student at Elmhurst College